raspberrypilearning/chameleon-lights/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step, you will set up your SenseHAT and create the first from of your animation.
+In this step, you will detect the humidity using a sensor and display images on the LED Matrix to reflect the reading.
 </div>
 <div>
 ![A short animation showing the humidity slider being scrolled to the right and the image on the SenseHAT changing to an half filled water droplet.](images/humidity-medium.gif){:width="300px"}